-The Western Red Cedar, shown in the second photo, a conifer native to Western Canada and USA was introduced to Britain in 1853.
+The Western Red Cedar, a conifer native to Western Canada and USA was introduced to Britain in 1853.
 It can grow very rapidly and is widely planted in gardens, parks and forestry plantations.
 Its scale-like leaves are similar to the Lawson Cypress but its flask-shaped cones are different and can be confused only with the Incense Cedar.
 Its leaves emit a fruity smell when touched.